DenverDAO/COMStack/README.md

 * Collaborative Documents
 * Project Management

-All tied around meritocratic governance, earning reputation (stake) as one participates in the collaborating.
+All tied around meritocratic governance: earning reputation (stake) as one participates in the collaborating which applies to said participant's weight in the decision making of the organtization.

 [See some of the proposed meritocracy apps here!](https://github.com/DenverDAO/DACStack/wiki/Proposed-Meritocracy-Apps)